-If your community is managed by a property management company, you probably have an after-hours number you can call for urgent issues.
-But what if you simply want to take care of day-to-day condo corporation business?
-“People don’t operate in normal business hours anymore,” says Rolando Hernandez, national customer care director at FirstService Residential.
+If a property management company manages your condo corporation, you likely have a customer care number on-hand to call for urgent issues or inquiries.
+However, what do you do if you want to take care of the day-to-day condo corporation business?
+“People don’t operate in business hours anymore,” says Rolando Hernandez, national director of client relations at FirstService Residential.
 “Residents and board members need to be able to take care of condo business how and when it’s convenient for them.”

-Unless you’ve considered a company’s customer service capabilities at the outset, chances are the members of your condo aren’t receiving the level of phone support they need.
+If you did not think of a company’s customer service capabilities initially, condo residents are likely not receiving the necessary phone support needed.
 “Your customer support centre should be able to resolve the vast majority of calls on the spot,” says Hernandez.
 “It’s all about the value of your time.”

-Reps who are part of your management company’s staff will have a better understanding of how a condo corporation operates.
-Furthermore, since they are personally invested in the company, they will care more about the quality of their service.
-You’re also less likely to experience communication breakdowns if the call centre is based in North America rather than on the other side of the globe.
+Customer care representatives who are part of a management company’s staff will have a clearer understanding of how a condo corporation operates.
+And since they are personally invested in the company, they will likely want to do a quality job providing service.
+There’s also less chance of a communication breakdown if the call centre is based in North America rather than in an international country.

-It’s important for the management company to be open to improving its phone support and to solicit feedback from the very people most affected by its service - you.
-Ask if it has a formal process for getting feedback, such as a yearly survey, and if it uses the information to enhance training or service.
+It’s essential for the property management company to be open to improving its phone support and to ask for feedback from the same people most affected by its service - you.
+Ask if they have a formal process for obtaining feedback and reporting it to its customer care centre, such as a yearly survey.